 Attractions for the Traveler

-The fashionable shops, bars and restaurants of the Kings Road are within three minutes walk, as is the famous Albert bridge which was commissioned by Queen Victoria in honour of her husband Albert, originally for carriages and pedestrians only.
-This beautiful suspension bridge, which has featured many films especially when lit at night and forms a great landmark at the end of Oakley Hotel's street.
+The Oakley Hotel is three minutes walk from the King’s Road, which offers fashionable shops, bars, cafes and restaurants.
+The famous Albert Bridge, which was commissioned by Queen Victoria in honour of her husband, Prince Albert, was originally for carriages and pedestrians only.
+This beautiful suspension bridge has featured on many films, especially when lit at night, and forms a great landmark at the end of Oakley Hotel’s street.

-Thomas Carlisle, the famous poet's house is in the next road.
-This is open to the public and near the now converted properties which once housed the Chelsea Potteries.
+The house of Thomas Carlyle, the famous poet, is situated in the next street along, Cheyne Row.
+This is open to the public Wednesday – Sunday, and near the converted properties which once housed the Chelsea Potteries.

 For interesting days our try:

-- Pay your respects at St Paul's Cathedral and climb to the Whispering gallery for fantastic views
+- St Paul's Cathedral and the Whispering Gallery

 - London Zoo in Regents Park

-- Go to Twickenham for Rugby Union or Brentford for Ruby league
+- Twickenham Stadium for Rugby Union or Brentford for Ruby League

-For Educational experience visit some of these Museums:
+For an educational experience visit some of these museums:

 - The Natural History Museum